meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 # Final Content
 (begin 33)
 ## Vitamins
 Carbon-containing substance sneeded in small amounts by the body.
-In order to clas
+In order to classify as a vitamin, the body can't make enough to maintain its health and in the case of deficiencies, whatever function was lost can be cured if the vitamin is resupplied.